 Sensory functions are profoundly associated with QOL in older adults.
 Visual and auditory disturbance causes various difficulties in the daily lives of older adults.
 Sensory functions, including visual and auditory functions were examined in detail.
 Distant visual acuity was measured for each eye with a Landolt C letter at 5m.
 Contrast sensitivity and intraocular pressure were also examined.
-An anterior eye segment analysis system is used for the assessment of cataracts.
 Fundus photographs were taken with a Topcon fundus camera (TRC-NW5S).
 Autorefraction was done with the NIDEK-ARK700A.
 Refractive errors, in the spherical equivalent, were assessed.
 Corneal thickness and endothelial cell density were obtained with the Topcon SP-2000 specular microscope.

-Auditory function assessed by pure-tone audiometry (Audiometer RION AA-73A), impedance audiometry (Middle Ear Analyzer, Grason-Stadler model 33, version 2) and distortion product otoacoustic emission (Otoacoustic Distortion Product Analyser, ILO92(F) Otodynamics).
+Auditory function assessed by pure-tone audiometry (Audiometer RION AA-73A), and impedance audiometry (Middle Ear Analyzer, Grason-Stadler model 33, version 2).
 Air conduction thresholds at 125Hz to 8000Hz were examined in all participants.
 Bone conduction thresholds at 250Hz to 4000Hz were examined in participants with elevation of air conduction thresholds.
 Middle ear function was evaluated by impedance audiometry.
-Inner ear function was also assessed by distortion product otoacoustic emission (DPOAE).